Imflac Tablets is a brand of medicine containing the active ingredients diclofenac sodium (anti-inflammatory medicines (NSAIDs)).

 - signs of possible kidney disorders such as a change in the colour or amount of urine passed, frequent need to urinate, burning feeling when passing urine, blood in the urine or excess protein in the urine

 - signs of cardiac failure such as breathlessness, difficulty breathing when lying down, swelling of the feet or legs

 - chest pain, which may be a sign of a heart attack.

 Other side effects not listed above may also occur in some people.
 Tell your doctor if you notice any other effects.

 Keep IMFLAC in the original packaging until you need to take it.

 Keep IMFLAC where children cannot reach it.
-A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.
+At least one-and-a half metres above the ground is a good place to store medicines.

 Return any unused or out of date medicine to your pharmacist.